-Gradients are introduced in Section C, to give students somewhere to go beyond what was done in MYP 2.
-In this edition, the gradient formula is not given, and gradient calculations are only done in terms of horizontal and vertical steps.
-Students may discover the gradient formula in an online Investigation at the end of the Section.
+Gradients are introduced in Section C, to give students somewhere to go beyond what was done in Year 7.
+The gradient formula is not given yet, and gradient calculations are only done in terms of horizontal and vertical steps.
 In this Section students are asked to relate the equation of a line to its gradient.